-Even if your business operates one of these activities, you will still be classed as a farmer if you meet certain rules.
+Even if your business operates one of these activities, you will still be classed as a farmer if you meet certain rules - this is known as "re-admission" (see below).

 You must also exercise an agricultural activity.
 An agricultural activity can include the production, rearing or growing of agricultural products, including harvesting, milking, breeding animals and keeping animals for farming purposes.